-- What is the equivalent unitary operator, call it W(P), for quantum walk? - What does it mean to simulate a quantum walk? - Are there any advantages of doing a quantum walk instead of a random walk?
+- What is the equivalent unitary operator, call it W(P), for quantum walk? - What does it mean to simulate a quantum walk?

+- Are there any advantages of doing a quantum walk instead of a random walk?

-There is already evidence that the answer to the last question is yes, Grover search already shows a speedup.
+There is already evidence that the answer to the last question is yes.
+Grover search already shows a speedup when we ignore the graph structure.
 First, we will find a unitary walk operator W(P).
-Using the walk operator W(P), we will implement a quantum walk (MNRS framework; given by Maginez, Nayak, Roland and Santha) and analyze its cost.
+Using the walk operator W(P), we will implement a quantum walk (MNRS framework [2]) and analyze its cost.